Think back on the last two weeks. How many meetings did you sit through where you thought this is a complete waste of time?

 Fathom is an AI notetaker that integrates directly with Zoom, automatically records meetings, and provides complete transcripts.
 Fathom also has a desktop app that allows you to make notes in real time (if you choose to) and categorize them as action items, insights, red flags, and others.
 These categories and notes later appear in the transcript after completing the meeting.

-7. Manage meeting stakeholders.
+8. Manage meeting attendees.

 Have you ever facilitated a meeting, and stakeholders and attendees totally derailed the agenda, despite your best efforts at preparing an agenda and distributing materials in advance?